Atharv-Joshi/movieverse/README.md

 ### Known Bugs and Room for improvement:
 - Due to flutter youtube in home page, when user taps on poster to see movie details a white screen is seen for a split second
 - the trailers and clips in detail page cannot be seen properly
 - On home page there are five trailers when can be viewed by swiping to the right on movie name.
-This can be improvied.
+This can be improved.